hack4impact/logger/README.md

 // Log "Hello" and append it to the output file logger.log("Hello", { writeToFile: true });

-// Log "WARNING!" using console.warn and append it the output file logger.log("WARNING!", { type: "warn" });
+// Log "WARNING!" using console.warn and don't append it the output file logger.log("WARNING!", { type: "warn" });

 // Log a success message using the static method 'success'